 While I had my free lounge pass on me (a benefit as a USAirways Barclaycard Visa holder), I didn’t need to use it as I recently qualified for British Airways Silver status which gives me Sapphire benefits with all OneWorld carriers.
 This means free lounge access which is awesome!
-I can now access all the USAirways lounges in Philadelphia as well as the British Airways lounge in Terminal A (I bring the printout of benefits as BA staff were unsure if I could enter if not flying BA – I most definitely can!) and any American lounges we might have (I’ve not flown American to know where they are located).
+I can now access all the AA lounges in Philadelphia as well as the British Airways lounge in Terminal A (I bring the printout of benefits as BA staff were unsure if I could enter if not flying BA – I most definitely can!).

 The elevators open up diretly to the reception area which was quite nice.
 In the morning, there was a couple ahead of me who waved me by as they had “issues” and would be awhile.
 I gave the agent my BA Silver Card to gain access to the lounge (always good to carry your airline elite card in my opinion).
 It was early on a Thursday and I was surprised to see the expansive lounge pretty much empty.
 Just like the Terminal A lounge, there are high ceilings and lots of glass looking out to the runways.
 It is very open feel with muted colors that I would expect in a corporate environment (blue, tans, creme, wood, glass).
 The long lounge had a similar reception area on the other end and many areas mirrored each other to meet in the middle.
 There are many seats with different arrangements if you are traveling solo, with a guest or with a group.
 In terms of comfort, I would rank it cushy leather chairs, bar stools, chairs to watch television next to bar and workstation chairs.